1feres1/pynmranalysis/Readme.md

 ```
 **Note** : The implementation of these functions is similar to R's  PepsNMR library [[1]](#1).
 #### Normalization

+The comparison between the spectra is impossible without prior normalization.
+Therefore, a normalization step allows the data from all the spectra to be directly comparable

 ##### Mean Normalization
 Each spectrum is divided by its mean so that its mean becomes 1.